armandosrz/DataScience-343/Assigment3/README.md

 # Sentiment Analysis

-Simple program to obtain the Sentiment Analysis being used in a simple .txt file.
+Program to obtain the Sentiment Analysis being used in a simple .txt file.
 The emotional grade for a word is obtained from the [lexicon](sent_lexicon.csv).
 Based on the given input it will generate a [histogram](figure.png) with the results divided on 5 segments ranging from negative to positive.